Darkelf2024/Darkelf-Browser/Darkelf Post Quantum Edition.md

 ### Summary
 The Darkelf Browser is designed with a strong emphasis on security, privacy, and anonymity.
 It leverages advanced cryptographic techniques, strict content security policies, and various anti-tracking mechanisms to protect users from online threats.
 The integration of the Tor network further enhances anonymity, while the user-friendly interface and customizable settings provide a seamless browsing experience.

+### Note on Key Storage
+- The hybrid encryption keys are temporarily stored in RAM for the duration of the browser session.
+They are not written to disk to ensure maximum security and privacy.